 The German state of Saxony, where the distinguished surname Kroes arose, is renowned for both its beauty, industry, and economic power.
 However, in the medieval era, Germany was fragmented and inhabited by numerous Barbarian tribes, who fought amongst themselves for control of the land.
 The ancient dukedom of Saxony derived its name from the Germanic tribe name the Saxons who inhabited the territory after the fall of the Roman Empire.

 Early Origins of the Kroes family

 The surname Kroes was first found in Saxony, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family founded numerous branches, many of which acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.

-Important Dates for the Kroes family
+Early History of the Kroes family

 This web page shows only a small excerpt of our Kroes research.
 Another 222 words (16 lines of text) covering the years 1465, 1580, 1639, 1598, 1662, 1776 and 1841 are included under the topic Early Kroes History in all our PDF Extended History products and printed products wherever possible.